aescobarr/nhc-georef/README.md

 #### Adjusting config files

 The cloned repository has a [settings.py](https://github.com/aescobarr/nhc-georef/blob/master/djangoref/settings.py) typical django config file.
 However, this file is not enough to run the app, as it points to a second settings_local.py file which must be created.
-This file is not Most parameters in settings.py are overwritten by this file.
-So it must be created and exist at the same level in the folder structure as settings.py.
+Most parameters in settings.py are overwritten in the settings_local.py file, so it must be created and exist at the same level in the folder structure as settings.py.

 The file settings_local.py contains the following (the comments give a brief description of each config key value):
 ```python